Generalised polynomials and integer powers: Introduction

 \begin{alphatheorem} Let $k \geq 2$ and let $E \subset \NN$ be a generalised polynomial set such that $k^n \in E$ for all $n \geq 0$.
 Then the set

 is $\IP^*_+$.
 In particular, the set $\set{k^n}{n \geq 0}$ is not generalised polynomial. \end{alphatheorem}

-{ One of the main sources of motivation behind Theorem \ref{thm:A} is the application in \cite{ByszewskiKonieczny-2019}, where we partially classify generalised polynomials which are also $k$-automatic sequences, i.e., sequences whose $n$-th term can be computed by a finite device given on input the digits of $n$ in base $k$ (for more background on this problem, see \cite{ByszewskiKonieczny-2019}; for background on automatic sequences we refer to \cite{AlloucheShallit-book}).
-In fact, we obtain a complete classification conditional on the hypothesis that the set $\set{k^n}{n \geq 0}$ is not generalised polynomial.
-Hence, we obtain the following result as an immediate consequence of Theorem D in \cite{ByszewskiKonieczny-2019} and Theorem \ref{thm:A}.
-Recall that a sequence $a \colon \NN \to \RR$ is \emph{ultimately periodic} if there exists $n_0$ and $d > 0$ such that $a(n+d) = a(n)$ for all $n \geq n_0$. }
+{ One of the main sources of motivation behind Theorem \ref{thm:A} is the application in \cite{ByszewskiKonieczny-2019}, where we partially classified generalised polynomials which are also $k$-automatic sequences, i.e., sequences whose $n$-th term can be computed by a finite device given on input the digits of $n$ in base $k$ (for more background on this problem, see \cite{ByszewskiKonieczny-2019}; for background on automatic sequences see \cite{AlloucheShallit-book}).
+In fact, we obtained a complete classification conditional on the hypothesis that the set $\set{k^n}{n \geq 0}$ is not generalised polynomial.
+The following result is an immediate consequence of Theorem D in \cite{ByszewskiKonieczny-2019} and Theorem \ref{thm:A} here.
+Recall that a sequence $a \colon \NN \to \RR$ is \emph{ultimately periodic} if there exist $n_0 \geq 0$ and $d > 0$ such that $a(n+d) = a(n)$ for all $n \geq n_0$. }

 \begin{alphatheorem} Let $g \colon \NN_0 \to \RR$ be a sequence which is both generalised polynomial and automatic.
 Then $g$ is ultimately periodic. \end{alphatheorem}